Siddhantpal08/innomatics-resume-analyzer/Readme.md

 pip install -r requirements.txt

-Create a .env file in the root directory and add your Google Gemini API key:
+Create a .env file in the project root and add your Google API key:

 GOOGLE_API_KEY="YOUR_API_KEY_HERE"

 Run the Streamlit app:

 streamlit run app.py

+This project was built with passion and a deep understanding of the problem statement to provide a truly valuable tool for the Innomatics ecosystem.